FelixKrueger/SNPsplit/docs/options/SNPsplit_options.md

 - Name of the mouse genome build, e.g. mm10.
 Will be incorporated into some of the output files.
 Defaults to `GRCm38`.

 `--help`

-- Displays this help information and exits.
+Displays this help information and exits

 `--version`

-- Displays version information and exits.
+Displays version information and exits